rafaelbiriba/my-local-putio/README.md

 * **--silent**: Hide all messages and progress bar.
 Recommended for Cronjob tasks.
 * **--debug**: Developer mode: Prints everything and expose URLs with tokens for debug purposes.
 * **--socks5-proxy**: Enable the SOCKS5 proxy.
 If enabled, all the connections for PUT.IO API and the downloads will be performed using this proxy.
 If the socks connection became unavailable, the application will raise an error and will stop.
+* **--disk-threshold**: Set a disk threshold **(in MB)** to prevent the script to fill up the entire disk.
+The threshold value is in MB **(e.g 1000 for 1GB)**.
+The script will test both download folder and temporary folder to detect if there is enough space before download each file.
+If the free space is less than (file size + disk threshold) the script will stop.
+(Example: If the folder have 10GB available, and the threshold is set to 2GB (2000), the script will stop before start downloading a file with 9GB size)

 Examples: